Age-wise Dyslexia Signs & Symptoms, Techniques to Handle Dyslexic Child

 It is a lifelong condition.
 Its symptoms may differ from one child to another.
 No two children will either have the same symptoms or the same intervention plan.
 One key and noticeable feature of dyslexia is trouble decoding words.
 “Decoding words is the ability to match letters to sounds and then use that skill to read words accurately and fluently”.
 The underlying factor for this trouble is often the associated struggle with auditory discrimination and phonemic awareness.
 “Phonemic awareness is the ability to recognize individual sounds in words”.
-Must know that typical dyslexia clinically gets diagnosed at 7.
+You must know typically dyslexia clinically gets diagnosed at the age of 7 years.

 - Has trouble recognizing whether two words rhyme

 - Struggles with taking away the beginning sound from a word

 - Struggles with learning new words

 - Has trouble recognizing letters and matching them to sounds